A look at high-profile police-related deaths of US blacks | Taiwan News

 SAM DUBOSE

-Prosecutors are retrying former University of Cincinnati police officer Ray Tensing in the killing of the unarmed motorist during a traffic stop near the campus in July 2015.
+Prosecutors are retrying a white former University of Cincinnati police officer, Ray Tensing, in the killing of the unarmed motorist during a traffic stop near the campus in July 2015.
 The jury deadlocked after his first murder trial.
 He faces 15 years to life if convicted.
 Tensing's body camera captured much of the encounter, although the two sides dispute what conclusions can be reached.
 Tensing's attorney says DuBose was using his car as a deadly weapon.
 The university fired Tensing, restructured its public safety department and reached a $5.3 million settlement that includes free undergraduate tuition for DuBose's 13 children.

 SYLVILLE SMITH